SUSSEX MUSIC SCHOOL CODE OF PRACTICE

 for parents of pupils in schools

 SMS provides exceptional quality music tuition both privately and in schools across Sussex.
+We believe:

 that music is a universal language through which all of us are able to express ourselves